 Visiting loved ones at ECU Health.

 Thank you for trusting ECU Health to care for you and your loved ones.
 The safety of our patients, visitors and team members is our top priority.
-Per Centers for Disease Control and Prevention and the North Carolina Department of Health and Human Services guidance, ECU Health will continue to operate under the existing COVID-19 guidelines, including mandatory screening and masking for team members and visitors, regardless of vaccination status.
+Per Centers for Disease Control and Prevention and the North Carolina Department of Health and Human Services guidance, ECU Health will continue to operate under the existing infectious viruses guidelines, which includes mandatory masking and may include mandatory screening for team members and visitors, regardless of vaccination status.

-As ECU Health continues to monitor and respond to the evolving COVID-19 pandemic across North Carolina, we are taking steps to ensure the safety of all patients, team members and visitors.
-ECU Health remains vigilant with its screening process for all visitors, entry requirements and visitor restrictions by department.
-This is an evolving situation and ECU Health continues to closely monitor local data, including COVID-19 cases in our region and in our hospitals, and will adjust visitation restrictions accordingly.
+We are taking steps to ensure the safety of all patients, team members and visitors.
+ECU Health remains vigilant with masking, entry requirements and visitor restrictions by department.
+This is an evolving situation and ECU Health continues to closely monitor local data, including infectious disease cases in our region and in our hospitals, and will adjust visitation restrictions accordingly.

 Community members with questions about ECU Health’s visitation guidelines are encouraged to call our Tell Us Now team at 252-847-8355.
 If a team member is not immediately available, please leave a message and your call will be returned within 24 hours.

 Visitor Check in

-ECU Health has introduced an enhanced screening process to help improve the visitor experience while continuing to reduce the risks associated with COVID-19.
-This screening process – in place at all ECU Health hospitals – can be completed in person at kiosks located at main entry points, or, for a more streamlined experience, by visiting ECUHealth.org/checkin ahead of your visit.
+ECU Health is using technology to help improve the visitor experience while continuing to reduce the risks associated with infectious viruses.
+This process – in place at all ECU Health hospitals – can be completed in person at kiosks located at main entry points.